-Sherlene® My company The Sherlene Brand, and founder of non-profit company A Time To Learn Academy.
+Sherlene® My company The Sherlene Brand.
+Also, I am the founder of non-profit company A Time To Learn Academy.

 I am Sherlene D. Stevens (pronounced Shur-leen Stee-vens), formerly known as Sherlene Stevens-Gould (divorce, 2007).
 My maternal family is from Maryland's Eastern Shore; paternal family is orginally from the Carolinas who ventured and has lived mostly in an urban area of Maryland.

 Young me ... a multi-racial child: European White German, African Black, and West Indian, and Native American Indian primarily.

 1. Home and Business services;